PathwayAndDataAnalysis/causalpath/wiki/InputFormat.md

 `custom-resource-directory`: CausalPath downloads some data in the first run and stores in the resource directory.
 This directory is '.panda' by default.
 If this needs to be customized, use this parameter.

 `tcga-directory`: It is possible to add genomic data from TCGA to CausalPath analysis.
 This is only useful when the proteomic data have the same sample IDs.
 Users can load TCGA data into a local directory from Broad Firehose, and provide the directory here.
 The org.panda.resource.tcga.BroadDownloader in the project https://github.com/PathwayAndDataAnalysis/resource is a utility that can do that.

+`hgnc-file`: For reproducibility: Provide an HGNC resource file to reproduce a previous analysis.

+`custom-causal-priors-file`: For reproducibility: Provide a custom file for causal priors.

+`custom-site-effects-file`: For reproducibility: Provide a custom file for site effects.

+`use-expression-for-activity-evidence`: For testing if RNA expression is a good proxy for protein activity.